-- "3.30 The existence of products like these, which are of the same nature as Opposer's goods, and which are being sold in exactly the same store where Opposer's goods are being sold is a strong indication that, if anything, the supposed distinctiveness of Opposer's NATURE'S PLUS has already been diluted and diminished, rendering it a weak mark.
-Opposer cannot, therefore, claim that its mark NATURE'S PLUS 'has become strong and distinctive and world famous', when in all likelihood, consumers are unable to differentiate Opposer's products from other products bearing the marks such as NATURE'S ANSWER, NATURE'S WAY or NATURE'S GATE. - "3.31 Neither is Opposer's NATURE'S PLUS mark is a well-known mark, as Opposer has failed to allege or prove which of the criteria in Rule 102 of the Rules and Regulations on Trademarks, Service Marks, Tradenames, and Marked or Stamped Containers, or any combination thereof it has met, if any. - "3.1 It must be pointed out that the word component 'NATURALLY PLUS' in the mark 'NATURALLY PLUS LOGO' is the dominant part of Respondent-Applicant's corporate name, NATURALLY PLUS DIRECT MARKETING PTE., LTD, which is protected under the Paris Convention and the Philippines Trade Name Law without need of registration.
+"3.30 The existence of products like these, which are of the same nature as Opposer's goods, and which are being sold in exactly the same store where Opposer's goods are being sold is a strong indication that, if anything, the supposed distinctiveness of Opposer's NATURE'S PLUS has already been diluted and diminished, rendering it a weak mark.
+Opposer cannot, therefore, claim that its mark NATURE'S PLUS has 'acquired general international consumer recognition' or 'has become strong and distinctive and world famous', when in all likelihood, consumers are unable to differentiate Opposer's products from other products bearing marks such as NATURE'S ANSWER, NATURE'S WAY or NATURE'S GATE.

+"3.31 Neither is Opposer's NATURE'S PLUS mark is a well-known mark, as Opposer has failed to allege or prove which of the criteria in Rule 102 of the Rules and Regulations on Trademarks, Service Marks, Tradenames, and Marked or Stamped Containers, or any combination thereof it has met, if any.

+"3.32 It must be pointed out that the phrase 'NATURALLY PLUS' is the dominant part of Respondent-Applicant's corporate name, NATURALLY PLUS DIRECT MARKETING PTE., LTD, which is protected under the Paris Convention and the Philippines Trade Name Law without need of registration.